Learn how to make DIY succulent planters using faux succulents from Amazon, and a variety of jars, mini pots and other thrifted containers.

 Hot glue the undersides of the leaves to the container if you want to secure it.

-You can also create DIY succulent planters using large containers and multiple succulents combined together.
+Step 11.
+You can also create succulent planters using large containers and many succulents combined together.

 Part of the beauty of these faux succulents (besides never needing to be watered or tended to) is their versatility.